Quickstart

 4. Optional: MCP Smoke Test (Built-in MCP)

-If you enabled Built-in MCP (configured VR_MCP_CONFIG_PATH and a server label/tool), you can run a minimal forced tool call.
+If you enabled Built-in MCP on your active entrypoint, you can run a minimal forced tool call:

 Need the Built-in MCP mcp.json format first?
 See: